-The meaning and the estimated time in each stage is given in the table below:
+The meaning and the estimated time in each stage are given in the table below:

-The number of requests than can be scheduled concurrently, is controlled by a threshold value.
+The number of requests that can be scheduled concurrently, is controlled by a threshold value.
 For example, if the threshold is 5, only 5 simultaneous requests can be running.
-Therefore, the time to move to the next stage will depend on the number of requests being currently executed.
-If the number of running requests have reached the threshold, then your request will be submitted once the running requests and the requests in the queue before yours have completed.
+Therefore, the time to move to the next stage will depend on the number of requests currently executing.
+If the number of running requests has reached the threshold, then your request will be submitted once the running requests and the requests in the queue before yours have been completed.

 A request in the Scheduled phase is just waiting on the resources to start processing and will start in 1 - 15 minutes.